• Skip to primary navigation

 When the chocolate is almost melted, remove the pot from the heat and continue stirring until the chocolate has completely melted.
 Set aside to cool down.

-• Photo 5 and 6: Finally, add the melted and cooled chocolate and combine.
+- Photos 5 and 6: Finally, combine the melted and cooled chocolate.

 Filling and baking the tart shell

-To create a lattice top, remove the pastry strips from the refrigerator and brush each strip with an egg wash.
+Remove the pastry strips from the refrigerator and brush each strip with an egg wash to create a lattice top.
 Brush the rim of the dough in the tart pan as well.

 We are going to place five strips of dough on the tart, first in one direction, then at a slight angle to create a lattice, as follows: